vyadh/teamcity-deployment-dashboard/README.md

 Features
 --------

-* Single pane of glass showing all deployments into different environments for the current project and all subprojects.
+* Single pane of glass showing all deployments into different environments.
+* Shows deployments for the current project and all sub-projects, and can be configured at any level to show different environments.
 * Visualises deployment result, showing success, error, or in progress.
 * Shows deployment time, or date if not today.
-* Links to deployment build.
+* Dashboard deployments link to the original deployment build.
-* Lists build version as taken from the build number.
+* Shows deployment version as taken from the build number.
-* Highlights latest versions to emphasise build journey to production (derived by assuming semver formatted version string).
+* Highlights the latest version to emphasise build journey to production (assuming semver-formatted version string).
 * Provides real-time search to quickly narrow large numbers of projects.
 * Pretty.